Twitter Feed

 How to use this file

-I don't use a seperate development machine for building websites, I use my own personal computer.
-When you work on more than one project at a time, you need more than just http://localhost/ url.
-To accomodate multiple projects you can change your /etc/hosts file and point it to your local machine.
-Here is an example:
+I don’t use a development server for building websites.
+Using Git and Docker I do all my development locally.
+If you work on more than one project at a time, you likely use docker or Apache Virtual Hosts.
+To accommodate multiple projects you can change your /etc/hosts file and point it to your local machine.
+Here is an example of a hosts file:

 127.0.0.1 dev.nickyeoman.com

-I do all my development work on Ubuntu desktop so when it comes time to test in IE, I change the hosts file in windows to point to my development machine.
-This way you can work on IE bugs on your local network without changing your dev servers.
+I do all my development work on Ubuntu desktop so when it comes time to test in IE, I change the hosts file in windows to point to my Ubuntu computer.
+This way you can work on IE bugs on your local network without changing your development servers.
 Something like:

 192.168.0.100 dev.nickyeoman.com